diogoff/trackml-100/README.md

 ## The third step: _tracks_

 The core of this step is `tracks.py`.
+This script receives a (test) event id and reads the corresponding hits file (`event*-hits.csv`).

+In a similar way to `particles.py`, it builds a _detector id_ by concatenating the volume id, layer id and module id for each hit.

 #### What is `qsub_tracks.py`?